http://en.wikipedia.org/wiki/Hieronymus_Bosch

 The left panel depicts God presenting to Adam the newly created Eve, while the central panel is a broad panorama of sexually engaged nude figures, fantastical animals, oversized fruit and hybrid stone formations.
 The right panel is a hellscape and portrays the torments of damnation.

-'Illustrious Brotherhood of Our Blessed Lady', a religious group.
+Bosch was a member of 'Illustrious Brotherhood of Our Blessed Lady', a religious group.

 In a discussion with Michael, he said that this group was thought of as a bit of a cult, engaging in group sex and blah blah.